Experienced Tax Attorneys

 Getting Help from a Maryland FATCA Attorney

-A Maryland FATCA attorney at Thorn Law Group can provide you with invaluable assistance in determining if you have to comply with FBARs, FATCA or both.
+A Maryland FATCA attorney at US International Tax Advisors can provide you with invaluable assistance in determining if you have to comply with FBARs, FATCA or both.
 If you are not familiar with FATCA or FBAR, we can help you to determine if you have reporting requirements under either.
 If you have reporting requirements and must disclose your offshore financial accounts, we can help you to follow the guidelines and rules for disclosing with the appropriate government entity using the appropriate forms.

 If you have not complied with FATCA or FBAR requirements in the past, our legal team will also advise you on what courses of action are available to you to try to reduce the penalties that could come from your failure to comply with these regulations.
 Give us a call today to learn more.